 STP is a government initiative to streamline business reporting obligations.
-It starts from 1 July 2018 for employers with 19 or less employees (businesses with 20 or more employees were required to be STP compliant in July 2018).
+It starts from 1 July 2019 for employers with 19 or less employees (businesses with 20 or more employees were required to be STP compliant in July 2018).

 In a nutshell, STP requires employers (or their registered agent/intermediary) to report payments such as salaries and wages, PAYG withholding and super information directly to the ATO from their payroll system.
 This must be reported after every pay run has been finalised but no later than the employee's payment date.

 There is plentiful information on STP that can be found on the ATO's website.